vectara/vectara-answer/README.md

 ### Under the hood

-The bootstrap command installs dependencies, runs the configuration script, and spins up the local application.
+The bootstrap command installs dependencies, runs the configuration script to generate an .env file, and spins up the local application.

 If you would like to run the setup steps individually, you can run: